-The Ducati Sogno lenses, including the Ducati Argon, Luxtor, Eltor, Teletor, Lator, Vitor & Fitor by year of manufacture, their price over the years, and their variations are here.
-Note that all the lenses were coated on all elements,
+The Ducati Sogno lenses, including the Argon, Dugon, Luxtor, Eltor, Teletor, Lator, Vitor & Fitor by year of manufacture, including their price over the years, and their variations are discussed here.
+Note that all the lenses were coated on all elements and are extremely sharp!

 DUCATI SOGNO - LENSES FOR THE MICROCAMERA